AlexShein/just_code/README.md

-# Just another repository for small tasks and projects
+# Just a repository for small tasks and projects